frescobaldi/quickly/docs/source/overview.rst

 When a document is modified (e.g. by the user, typing in a text editor), the tokens and the DOM document are automatically updated.

-The cornerstone of *quickly* is the :class:`parce.Document` (or any class following this interface).
+The two cornerstones of *quickly* are the :class:`parce.Document` (or any class following this interface), and the *quickly* DOM.
 Lexing the text in the document is done by *parce*, using a root lexicon, which belongs to a language definition.
 Transforming the lexed text into a DOM document is also done by *parce*, using a :class:`~parce.transform.Transform` that's coupled to the language definition.

+Most music manipulation functions operate on the *quickly* DOM, which afterwards can update the text document it originated from, if desired.

 To create a parce Document, with LilyPond contents::